liusy1997/liusy1997.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D candidate majoring in developmental and comparative psychology at Peking University.
-During my Ph.D, I am working on children’s cognitive development, specifically about numerical cognition and probabilistic judgements.
-I am interested in how children understand probability and how they acquire possibility concepts.
+My primary interests focus on how children understand probability and how they acquire possibility concepts.

 A data-driven personal website
 ======